Tow Center for Digital Journalism, Columbia University

 Albright will explore the emerging arms race in how “fake news” is being used to target and track individuals and the implications this has for media, the tech industries, and democracy itself.

-This event is sponsored by the Clarke Forum for Contemporary Issues and it part of it’s semester theme, Big Data.
+This event is sponsored by the Clarke Forum for Contemporary Issues and co-sponsored by the Writing Program and Student Senate.
+It is also part of the Clarke Forum’s semester theme, Big Data.

 Biography (provided by the speaker)